arcrad/page_master/README.md

 ## Content Extraction

 Content extraction is provided by the [@extractus/article-extractor](https://github.com/extractus/article-extractor) third-party library.
 I have only minimally evaluated it for robustness and safety.
-It seems to work reliably on CNN and Reuters, and a few other random news sites, but I have not tested it extensively.
+It seems to work reliably on CNN and Yahoo, and a few other random news sites, but I have not tested it extensively.
+It appears to have problems fetching from Reuters.
 Definitely saved me a lot of effort, but this is likely a good place to start to improve the overall robustness of this application.

 ## Chunking Logic